Coronavirus (COVID-19): guidance for ‘clinically extremely vulnerable’ and ‘vulnerable’ people

-In addition, tailored information and self-help guides from local mental health and wellbeing charities are available at the Covid-19 Virtual Wellbeing Hub.
+Tailored information and self-help guides from local mental health and wellbeing charities are available at the COVID-19 Virtual Wellbeing Hub.

-If you have got concerns about your health or mental wellbeing, you should speak to your GP.
-Or if you are in distress or despair, you can call Lifeline on 0808 808 8000 where you can speak to a trained counsellor.
+If you're in distress or despair, you can call Lifeline on 0808 808 8000 where you can speak to a trained counsellor.
 This service is available 24/7 and is free from all NI landlines and mobiles.

 The Public Health Agency (PHA) has published a leaflet 'Take five steps to wellbeing’ which offers tips on supporting your mental and emotional wellbeing while staying at home during the current COVID-19 outbreak.

 It sets out a practical framework around five steps:

 Feeling lonely or disconnected is a natural reaction to the current coronavirus pandemic, and it’s important that you don’t blame yourself for feelings of loneliness, at this or any other time.